kbieser/shell-genomics/_episodes/05-writing-scripts.md

 find the program you asked for, it returns nothing, i.e. gives you no results.

-On Mac OSX, you'll likely get the following output:
+In the Jupyter app, you'll likely get the following output:

 ~~~
 $ which curl